External Ids for KIF7 Gene

 GeneCards Summary for KIF7 Gene

 KIF7 (Kinesin Family Member 7) is a Protein Coding gene.
-Diseases associated with KIF7 include hydrolethalus syndrome 2 and kif7-related joubert syndrome.
-GO annotations related to this gene include microtubule binding and microtubule motor activity.
+Diseases associated with KIF7 include kif7-related joubert syndrome and multiple epiphyseal dysplasia, al-gazali type.
+Among its related pathways are Signaling by GPCR and Signaling by Hedgehog.
+GO annotations related to this gene include ATPase activity and microtubule motor activity.
 An important paralog of this gene is KIF5C.

 UniProtKB/Swiss-Prot for KIF7 Gene